Tilea Campaign Part 33

 … Lord Alessio himself personally led the charge against the third such body of zombies, who defended the tower upon the other side of the shattered gate.

-The living, armed and armoured well and with much greater fighting prowess than the walking corpses they were fighting, were almost certain to prevail.
+The living, armed and armoured well and with much greater fighting prowess than the walking corpses opposing them, were almost certain to prevail.
 And so they did.
 But it took time, which Biagino, exactly as he had intended, used well.
-By the time they had wrested real control of the city, Biagino was long gone, and entirely out of their reach.

 Game Over, end of turn 8.